oguzdemir/BuddyAllocator/README.md

-# buddyallocator
+# Buddy Allocator

-Implementation of Buddy Allocation in C
+Implementation of Buddy Allocation in C.

+Done for Operating Systems Course - 2015-2016 Fall